Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment

-{\bf Dependence on detector geometry.} Many experiments that aim to detect mediator decay signals often accompany a finite-size decay volume or equivalent module immediate upstream of the particle detection modules (e.g., DAMSA~\cite{Jang:2022tsp}, DarkQuest~\cite{Apyan:2022tsd}, NA62~\cite{NA62:2017rwk}, SHiP~\cite{Alekhin:2015byh}, etc).
+Many experiments that aim to detect mediator decay signals often accompany a finite-size decay volume or equivalent module immediately upstream of the particle detection modules (e.g., DAMSA~\cite{Jang:2022tsp}, DarkQuest~\cite{Apyan:2022tsd}, NA62~\cite{NA62:2017rwk}, SHiP~\cite{Alekhin:2015byh}, etc).
 Obviously, the mediators residing near the ceiling are likely to decay promptly, and thus a long decay volume is unessential to probe this region.
 More specifically, decay events contributing to the sensitivity determination near the ceiling mostly happen at the beginning of the decay volume.
-Therefore, the sensitivity reaches in the prompt-decay region are nearly unaffected by the length of decay volume.
+Therefore, the sensitivity reaches in the prompt-decay region are nearly unaffected by the length of the decay volume.

 Furthermore, the prompt mediators that reach and decay in the decay volume are likely to be highly boosted.
 Mediators with a large boost factor are induced by high-energetic, more forward-directed source particles.
 Therefore, wide angular coverage is less motivated, in order for a detector to explore the prompt-decay region.